Barwon Heads

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Barwon Heads has 25 active public transport stops, operating between January 1990 and December 2020.
-These stops are served by a mix of buses on four individual routes, providing a total of 214 weekly passenger trips.
-Transport accessibility is rated good, with residents located an average of 216 meters from the nearest stop.
+Barwon Heads has 25 active public transport stops.
+These are served by four routes offering a total of 214 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 216 meters from the nearest stop.
+Most residents commute outward, predominantly using cars (90%), while 3% cycle.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 35.3% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages 30 trips per day across all routes, equating to approximately eight weekly trips per stop.
+Service frequency averages 30 trips daily across all routes, equating to approximately eight weekly trips per stop.

 Frequently Asked Questions - Transport